Tejasvp25/Api-Mocker/README.md

   </a>
 </p>

-> Simple HTTP Server to Mock JSON Api Response
+> Simple HTTP Server to Mock JSON Api Response.
+It will fakt simulate API responses with Minimum work and Configuration.

 ## Prerequisites